prometheus/alertmanager/docs/configuration.md

 # If not specified, default API URL will be used.
 [ api_url: <string> | default = global.webex_api_url ]

-# Webex bot token
-[ bot_token: <string> ]

 # ID of the Webex Teams room where to send the messages.
 [ room_id: <string> ]

 # Message template
 [ message: <tmpl_string> default = '{{ template "webex.default.message" .}}' ]

 # The HTTP client's configuration.
-As an alternative, You can use this configuration to supply the bot token as part of the HTTP `Authorization` header.
+You must use this configuration to supply the bot token as part of the HTTP `Authorization` header.
 [ http_config: <http_config> | default = global.http_config ]
 ```